stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 ---

-## How do you get this capability?
+## How can company get a Solutions Architect?

-The realistic way to secure this capability is to bring in a senior Solutions Architect from the market as a dedicated contractor for a defined period (for example, one to two years).
-The company brings in someone who has already seen these failure patterns in multiple environments, already paid the price for getting them wrong, and is now motivated to protect the business rather than protect a vendor.
+The realistic way is to bring in a senior Solutions Architect from the market as a dedicated contractor for a defined period (for example, one to three years).
+The company must bring in someone who has already seen these failure patterns in multiple environments, already paid the price for getting them wrong, and is now motivated to protect the business rather than protect a vendor.

-Give the SA clear authority to say “not like this” before commitments are locked and before solutions are deployed.
+SAs, by nature, don’t stay long at a single company.
+The judgment this role requires comes from switching products and environments — seeing different business models, domains, stacks, and failure modes.
+That breadth is hard to accumulate inside one product, so senior SAs tend to rotate to build and maintain the experience the role demands.

 ---

 ## Why do common alternatives fail?

-Most SaaS companies, once they understand what the Solutions Architect actually does, assume they can easily cover the need.
-What happens in practice is always some variation of the same three failed workarounds:
+When companies understand what the Solutions Architect actually does, assume they can easily cover the capability.
+What happens in practice is always some variation of the same failed workarounds:

+### 1. Can a CTO play the Solutions Architect role?

+CTOs typically come up through management and don’t carry the hands‑on expertise a Solutions Architect requires.
+The modern CTO is a management role: budget, hiring, partners, certifications, board work, and sales.
+All of that is necessary — and it’s a different kind of expertise.
+Even if a company is lucky enough to have a CTO who meets the SA bar, they won’t have the time to do SA work week in, week out.

+A strong SA can grow into CTO; the reverse is rare.

-### 1. Splitting responsibilities across multiple senior people
+### 2. Can multiple people replace the SA ?

 Pattern: pair a senior developer, an operations lead, a delivery/engagement lead, and maybe someone from compliance or finance, and expect the group to collectively "own" decisions.

 On paper, this seems to cover all four areas — Business, Domain, Software, and Infrastructure.
 In reality, it fails because no one person is accountable for the full shape of the solution.
 Each participant protects their own priority, and there is still no single owner of the total business/technical/operational balance in real time.
 This is a workaround, not a Solutions Architect.

-### 2. Trying to grow an internal candidate into the role
+The real solution can be born in one head that masters all the topic, the head of SA.

+### 3. Can company level-up internal employee

 The theory: identify a strong internal engineer or delivery lead and mentor them into a Solutions Architect over time.